flutter/website/src/content/cookbook/effects/shimmer-loading.md

   void _onShimmerChange() {
     if (widget.isLoading) {
       setState(() {
-        // update the shimmer painting.
+        // Update the shimmer painting.
       });
     }
   }